Can You Sue Uber Or Lyft If Your Driver Crashes?

 • Permanent disability, disfigurement, and loss of companionship.

-In serious cases, punitive damages may be awarded to punish reckless or intentional misconduct by the driver or rideshare company.
+In severe cases, punitive damages may be awarded to punish reckless or intentional misconduct by the driver or rideshare company.

 Safety Tips For Rideshare Passengers